kwulffert/womenofmathdestruction/README.md

 # womenofmathdestruction

-This repository contains the Python descriptive and predictive analysis of covid-19 related government responses globaly and for men and women lead countries.
+This repository contains the Python descriptive and predictive analysis of covid-19 related government responses globaly and for men and women led countries.

 For our analysis we will used three data sets:
 <br>* Original WiD data set enriched with the information if a country has a women leader from [CFR](https://www.cfr.org/article/womens-power-index)